Lost Dutchman State Park: Superstition Ridgeline Flatiron to Peralta Trailhead

 The ridgeline has a net elevation gain of about 2800 ft from the lowest point at Siphon Draw Trail head at 2000 ft to the highest point as it skirts Superstition Peak at about 4800 ft.
 However, the accumulated elevation gain is about 4400 ft more than Bright Angel Trail in the Grand Canyon.
 Furthermore, Bright Angel Trail has water available from potable water stations, and from proximity to Bright Angel Creek and the Colorado River, while the Superstition Ridgeline does not have water.

-Proposed closure
+Incidents

-The park was scheduled to close on June 3, 2010.
-A man from Katy, Texas donated $8,000 so the park could stay open.
+Hikers are urged to use caution while visiting the park and where fatal accidents and injuries have been known to happen, especially for those brought to the park to search for the Lost Dutchman gold mine.